Career Progression – Frequently Asked Questions

 The Career Progression Framework will:

-• List all competencies that are required for the employee's position;
+• List all competencies that are required for the employee's classification;

 • Provide a competency statement for each rank within each competency, detailing what is required to achieve that rank; and